aaronperry-dev/aaronperry-dev/README.md

 ### 👨‍💻 &nbsp;About Me

-Exploring new technologies and creating data-driven solutions
+Exploring new geospatial technologies and creating data-driven solutions

 ### 💻 What I'm Working On
 - Turning open-source weather data into business-critical information
 - Engineering various geospatial datasets
-- Building data-driven solutions
+- Building data-driven solutions at scale

 ### 🛠 &nbsp;Tech Stack